informalsystems/hermes/docs/architecture/adr-003-domain-decomposition.md

 ```

-The methodset of the Chain trait will reflect specific needs and not
+The method set of the Chain trait will reflect specific needs and not
 intermediate representations.
 Query and light client verification
 concerns will be internal to the chain implementation and not exposed
 via API.
 Users of Chain trait implementations can assume verified data